 - 1 cup (80g) bacon, cooked, cooled and crumbled - I used a 12oz package of center cut bacon

-- 3 tbsp heavy cream, for brushing the tops
+- 3 tablespoon heavy cream, for brushing the tops

 - Combine the flour, baking powder, baking soda, salt, garlic powder, cayenne pepper, sugar and black pepper into the bowl of a food processor.
 Pulse to combine thoroughly.